What happens to an unsigned will upon the will-maker’s death?

 Given the strict requirements of section 18 of the Act, it may be that any unsigned will in existence at the time of your death will not be granted administration by the Court and will therefore not govern the administration of your estate, such as in Smith v Christianson & others.
 To avoid the possibility that you have an unsigned will in existence at the time of your death, we recommend making the finalisation of your estate plan a priority, and that in urgent circumstances, whether due to ill health or otherwise, consideration be given to signing an informal will with the intention that the informal document constitute your will unless and until replaced by a formal will.
 However, it is important to keep in mind that the process of having the Court determine the validity of an informal will comes at a very considerable cost.

-For advice in relation to your estate planning, please contact HopgoodGanim Lawyers' Estate Planning & Administration team.
+For advice in relation to your estate planning, please contact HopgoodGanim Lawyers' Estate and Succession team.